Fred Uhlman: Biography

 Uhlman had his first solo exhibition at the Galerie Le Niveau in Paris in 1935.
-In London he exhibited at the Zwemmer Gallery in 1938, and from then on he exhibited regularly in one-man shows as well as mixed exhibitions throughout Britain.
+In London, he exhibited at the Zwemmer Gallery in 1938, and from then on he exhibited regularly in one-man shows as well as mixed exhibitions throughout Britain.
 A retrospective exhibition of his work was held at the Leighton House Museum in London in 1968.
 His work is represented in many public galleries, including the Fitzwilliam Museum in Cambridge and the Victoria & Albert Museum in London.

 Uhlman's memoirs, The Making of an Englishman, were published in 1960.

 His novel Reunion was published in 1971.
 Virtually ignored when it was first published, it was re-published in 1977 to critical acclaim, drawing praise from Arthur Koestler, who wrote the introduction to this edition.
 Reunion is about the forces that end the friendship and childhood of Hans Schwarz, the son of a Jewish doctor in Nazi Germany, and Count Konradin von Hohenfels, an upper-class schoolmate with whom Hans becomes infatuated.
 The short, poetic narrative chronicles their intense, innocent friendship and concludes with a revelation that counters superficial judgements about human character.

 When I first read Fred Uhlman's Reunion some years ago, I wrote to the author (whom I only knew by reputation as a painter) and told him I considered it a minor masterpiece.
 The qualifying adjective needs perhaps a word of explanation.
 It was meant to refer to the small size of the book, and to the impression that although its theme was the ugliest tragedy in man's history, it was written in a nostalgic minor key.

 – Arthur Koestler, Introduction to Reunion, 1976.

 Uhlman became a collector of African sculpture, and was able to accumulate a large and important collection with modest expenditure.
-He donated his collection to Newcastle Museum, the year before his death, where it is on permanent show.
+He donated his collection to the Hatton Gallery, Newcastle University, UK, the year before his death, where it is on permanent show.

 Fred Uhlman died in London on 11 April 1985, survived by his wife and two children.
 He was buried in Yarpole in Herefordshire.

 In 1989 the film Reunion, based on Fred Uhlman's novella, was directed by Jerry Schatzberg from a screenplay by Harold Pinter.
 Reunion has also been adapted for the stage by Ronan Wilmot and was premiered at the New Theatre in Dublin on 9 November 2010.